 Table of Contents

-- How to create Azure dashboards (Step-by-step guide)
+- Create Azure Dashboard (Step-by-step guide)

 - How to create an Azure dashboard using PowerShell